CartoDB/cartodb/doc/frontend/new-dashboard/README.md

 ## Backbone Connection
 There is a special thing in the new dashboard related to modals.
 As we didn't want to rewrite or redesign the existing Dashboard/Builder modals, we thought of using the same ones that we had.
 Those ones were written using Backbone.

-So, we thought, why don't we render those modals within Vue components and use them as if they were Vue components.
+So, we thought, why don't we render those modals within Vue components and use them as if they were Vue components?
 And that's what we did.

 [Here](https://github.com/CartoDB/cartodb/tree/master/lib/assets/javascripts/new-dashboard/components/Backbone/Dialogs) you can find all the components mirroring Builder modals.